 The Convenient Way

-By hard wiring a battery monitor into your electrical system, you can easily check your battery’s percentage state of charge.
-The battery monitor continuously monitors the battery voltage and automatically displays a percentage charge.
+You can quickly check your battery’s percentage state of charge by hard-wiring a battery monitor into your electrical system.
+The battery monitor continuously monitors the voltage and automatically displays a percentage charge.

 Battery Monitor

 We use the Victron BMV-712 battery monitor to keep track of our battery’s state of charge.
-We love this handy device and recommend it to anyone who is building a camper van and concerned about proper battery maintenance.
+We love this handy device and recommend it to anyone building a camper van concerned about proper battery maintenance.

 Prolong your battery's lifespan.
 Knowing your battery's state-of-charge (SOC) is a critical factor in preventing it's premature death.
 This monitor displays percentage charge, voltage, instantaneous power flow, and more.
 Bluetooth capable means easy connection to any smartphone.